selsamman/aws-classify/aws-classify-server/README.md

     async getCount(): Promise<number> {return this.count}
 }
 ```
 Once these classes are registered and instantiated using aws-classify you simply call the request method and the response method is executed as a Lambda function.
 Any fields (e.g. count) in the response class are saved and restored between calls and serve as session data.

-Please note:
-* Request classes must have a unique static interface name
+Request classes must have a unique static interface name field so they are uniquely identified.

+### Using the Request Class

-* You must instantiate the request class and invoke its methods like this on the client:
+You instantiate the request class and invoke its methods like this on the client:
 ```typescript
     const classifyClient = new ClassifyClient(getSession, saveSession);
     serverRequest = classifyClient.createRequest(ServerRequest);
     await serverRequest.setCount(2023);
 ```
-* You implement getSession and saveSession for persisting session data in the local storage
+Since aws-classify is client platform-agnostic you need to implement getSession and saveSession for persisting client session data.
+In the browser it would look like this:
 ```typescript
     async function getSession () {
         return localStorage.getItem('ClassifySession') || "None"